Human Genome Organisation: History

 HUGO was established at the first meeting on genome mapping and sequencing at Cold Spring Harbor in 1988.
 The idea of starting the organization stemmed from South African biologist Sydney Brenner, who is best known for his significant contributions to work on the genetic code and other areas of molecular biology, as well as winning the 2002 Nobel Prize in Physiology or Medicine.

 A Founding Council was elected at the meeting with a total of 42 scientists from 17 different countries, with Victor A. McKusick serving as founding President.
 In 2016, HUGO was located at the EWHA Womans University in Seoul, South Korea.
-In 2020, the HUGO headquarters moved to Farmington, Connecticut, USA.
+In 2020, the HUGO headquarters moved to Farmington, Connecticut, US.

 HUGO has convened a Human Genome Meeting (HGM) every year since 1996.

 In partnership with geneticist Yuan-Tsong Chen and Alice Der-Shan Chen, founders of the Chen Foundation, HUGO presents the Chen Award to those with research accomplishments in human genetics and genomics in Asia Pacific.

 In 2020, HUGO merged with the Human Genomic Variation Society (HGVS) and Human Variome Project (HVP).